Michael A. Taylor Player Props: Twins vs. Athletics

 Michael A. Taylor At The Plate

-- Taylor has had at least one RBI in 22.1% of his games this season (17 of 77), with more than one RBI seven times (9.1%).
-He has also accounted for three or more of his team's runs in two contests.
+- Taylor has driven home a run in 18 games this season (23.1%), including more than one RBI in 10.3% of his games and producing three or more of his team's runs on two occasions..

-- In 27.3% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (3.9%).
+- In 28.2% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (5.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.